ResilientEcosystem/blog/about.md

       <h4>Kang Dakai</h4>
     </div>
     <div class="item__description">
-      <p>Kang Dakai is B.Sc.
-Candidate part of the Global Research Experience In Advanced Technologies (GREAT Program) where he is working on View-change-less Protocols.</p>
+      <p>Kang Dakai is an undergraduate student of the Department of Computer Science of Zhejiang University.
+He participated the Global Research Experience In Advanced Technology (GREAT Program) of the University of California, Davis.
+He has successfully ported Resilient Concurrent Consensus (RCC) from ExpoDB-BC to ResilientDB.
+Now, he is working on View-change-less protocols, trying to implement Hotstuff and a derived protocol in ResilientDB.</p>
     </div>
   </div>
   <a href="https://jhellings.nl/">